 CEU Course Objectives

-2. Investigate the factors that increase an infant’s risk of being shaken.
+2. Analyze three factors that increase an infant’s risk of being shaken.

 4. Identify the age at which babies cry the most.